deltronzero/docker-speedtest/README.md

-a simple docker container for running the official ookla speedtest
+a simple docker container for running the official ookla speedtest client

 run `./speedtest.sh`